boudiccaeceni/100-days-of-code/log.md

 **Thoughts**: Wednesday and Thursday I will dedicate to the site - to try and get it done very early in March.
 Before 5th.

+### Day 13: February 25, 2020

+**Today's Intentions**: Another super busy day so not much time to study but started the code institute 5 day coding challenge.

+**Thoughts**: Need to ringfence some time to do this as other tuff keeps creeping into the day.

+**Link(s) to work**: [The github repository for the project](https://github.com/boudiccaeceni/milestone-project)